jfontan/markdown-cv/src/jfontan.md

   * Jenkins jobs configuration
   * Glue scripts to spin up micro environments where to run tests
   * Ansible playbooks to configure the micro environments
-* Installation of OpenNebula in customer's infraestructure
+* Installation of OpenNebula in customer's infrastructure
 * Provide support in the customer's ticketing systems
 * Give tutorials and speeches to customers or the community
 * Community engaging